 How can I save money with a low income?

 When you don’t have a lot of money to waste, you have to get intentional.
-Pay attention to what you’re spending on and make a plan for future spending (AKA make a budget).
+Pay attention to what you’re spending your hard-earned money on and make a plan for future spending (AKA make a budget).

-You need to prioritize too.
+You need to prioritize your needs and wants, too.
 It’s not always possible to cover the necessities and have much of a budget for fun and entertainment.
 I realize that’s not fair and it makes life harder mentally, but you have to do what you need to do.

 It’s also not always possible to pay off the debt you’ve accumulated on a limited income.
 There’s no shame in filing for bankruptcy when that’s the only way to start fresh.